 - 1. Demonstrate independency in learning, planning, monitoring, and work accomplishment. - 2.
-Communicate effectively with team members, managers and customers. - 3.
-Plan and manage a project to complete within budget and schedule, appreciate the legal and professional implications of their work and present their work in the form of report. - 4.
-Find, assess and apply information from a variety of sources, using information technology where necessary.
+Communicate effectively with team members, managers and customers.

 Key skills are taught and developed within the teaching materials and are supported by tutor feedback and guidance on tutor marked assignments.
 Exchange of knowledge and skills amongst tutors enables them to transfer and impart high quality of education to students.
-Practical mini projects enable students to develop skills related to project implementation and completion, trouble shooting of technical problems and providing solutions on demand.
+Practical mini projects enable students to develop skills